Alex-Costea/Alex-Costea.github.io/index.md

-Hello, this is my personal home page.
-I am a software developer from Bucharest, Romania, employed full-time by SAP but also coding my own personal projects.
-On this page you can find my resume, as well as relevant links pertaining to me and my work.
+Hello!
+Welcome to my personal home page.
+I am a software developer based in Bucharest, Romania and currently working full-time at SAP while also pursuing my personal projects.
+Here, you can find my resume and relevant links related to me and my work.

-If you are interested in my services, contact me on my LinkedIn or on my email address: alex@costea.in.
+If you are interested in my services, please feel free to connect with me on LinkedIn or via email at alex@costea.in.

 ## Relevant Links